DataDog/dd-trace-go/v2/contrib/README.md

 The purpose of these packages is to provide tracing on top of commonly used packages from the standard library as well as the community in a "plug-and-play" manner.
 This means that by simply importing the appropriate path, functions are exposed having the same signature as the original package.
-These functions return structures which embed the original return value, allowing them to be used as they normally would with tracing activated out of the box.
+These functions return structures that embed the original return value, allowing them to be used as they normally would with tracing activated out of the box.

 All of these libraries are supported by our [APM product](https://www.datadoghq.com/apm/).